jayyy-idk/AllAdvancementsChallenge/README.md

     * **Reset:** A powerful reset command for all player and plugin data, complete with a confirmation step.
 * **⚙️ Fully Configurable:** Customize the Boss Bar color, messages, and technical settings via a simple `config.yml`.
 * **🎨 Polished Notifications:** All important events are communicated through beautifully formatted, clear messages in chat.
+* **🎉 Grand Finale:** A configurable "Victory" Boss Bar, a server-wide announcement, and a firework show celebrate the completion of the challenge.

 ## 🚀 Installation

-1. Download the latest `.jar` file from the [Releases Page](https://github.com/jayyy-idk/AllAdvancementsChallenge/releases/tag/v.0.1.9).
+1. Download the latest `.jar` file from the [Releases Page](https://github.com/jayyy-idk/AllAdvancementsChallenge/releases).
 2. Place the `.jar` file into your Spigot/Paper server's `plugins` folder.
 3. Restart or reload your server.
 4. The plugin will generate an `AllAchievementsChallenge` folder containing the configuration and language files.